-How to Host a Green BBQ this Labor Day
+How to Host a “Green” BBQ this Labor Day

-Labor Day is this coming Monday, September 4th!
+Labor Day is this coming this Monday!
 Many of us honor the American labor movement and the end of the summer by getting together for a delicious BBQ, why not make it green?!
 A lot of people and a lot of food does not necessarily mean a lot of waste.
 There are many opportunities to make your get-together a green event.
 You can do so by minimizing your environmental impact through waste reduction and efficient energy use.
 Not only could you help our environment, but also save money and enjoy yummy food!
 So as you fire up the grill, here are some green tips on how to host a Labor Day BBQ that will reduce food waste, lower emissions, feed your friends, and save money!

 Tips to Green Your BBQ